matthijsberg/unipi-mqtt/README.md

 Also creates a MQTT listener to listen to incomming MQTT topics and switch UniPi outputs based on those messages.
 I created the system in such a way that info to switch an output must be in the MQTT message.
 See the Hass examples below.

 WARNING: I am not a programmer, so this code kinda works, but it ain't pretty ;-) (I think...).
 So there is a big chance you need to tinker a bit in the scripts.
 It's also a version 1 that I build specifically for my home assistant setup, so it's quite tailored to my personal need and way of working.

+Update July 2020, I have a 'unipi friend' in Belgium now that has a setup too, and changes this to be a bit more generic, so perhaps a bit broader applicable.

 Be sure to use the 2 python scripts (python3) and the json config file.